yourigruiters/React-Chat-Frontend/README.md

 - ...learn how to use mocha/chai with TypeScript files, failed to implement this;
 - ...get deeper knowledge on SIGINT/SIGTERM and logging;
-- ...get every socket.io bug out of the system, there seems to still be one;
 - ...didn't understand how to implement Redux in this application using socket.io, only used as userReducer.

 ##### Homepage